 This baked fish with tomato mushroom sauce makes a great dish if you want a delicious and healthy meal.
 It is jam-packed with flavor from spices like thyme, basil, and bay leaf.
-Its delicious sauce also contains wine which adds acidity and brings out the flavors of the ingredients.
-The carrots, celery, mushrooms, and tomatoes give it popping colors and add texture to the delicate meat of this oven baked fish.
+Its delicious sauce also contains wine, which adds acidity and brings out the flavors of the ingredients.
+The carrots, celery, mushrooms, and tomatoes give it popping colors and add texture to the delicate fish meat.
 Serve it with a simple basmati pilaf as your starch.

 Tips for Making Baked Fish in Tomato Mushroom Sauce

 Fish is a very delicate but robust source of protein.
-It’s best to always handle all fish in recipes with care, whether they are oven baked, pan seared, or grilled.
-These handy tips will help you learn how to cook fish in the oven with a scrumptious tomato mushroom sauce:
+So it’s best to always handle all fish in recipes with care, whether they are oven baked, pan seared, or grilled.
+These handy tips will help you learn how to cook a baked fish with tomatoes and onions:

-How To Make Baked Fish with a Tomato Mushroom Sauce
+How To Make Baked Fish with Tomato Mushroom Sauce

 The sweet and tangy flavors of our tomato mushroom sauce work wonderfully with our baked fish, seeping into the fillet meat as it cooks in the oven.
 This results in juicy, flavorful, and nutritious baked fish fillets.